mozman/ezdxf/docs/source/dxfinternals/acis.rst

 This documentation ignores the differences to the ACIS format prior to 7.0.
-The missing `id` is handled internally and missing entity references can often be ignored if you use the flexible parsing methods of :class:`SatEntity`.
+The missing `id` is handled internally and missing entity references can often be ignored if you use the flexible parsing methods of :class:`AbstractEntity`.
 Writing support for SAT version < 7.0 is not required because all CAD applications should be able to process version 7.0, even if embedded in a very old DXF R2000 format (tested with Autodesk TrueView, BricsCAD and Nemetschek